juniidev/juniidev/README.md

 ## About me

 I'm Henry Matarrita.
-A Web Design / Web Developer and Graphic Designer from Costa Rica :costaricaflag.
+A Web Design / Web Developer and Graphic Designer from Costa Rica :costaricaflag: .
 I ocassionally post pics about my travels stuff.